 Review OL Manual Chapter 500 to familiarize yourself with the NRR OL Program Office and ASLB procedures for handling appeals.

+Review the Operator Licensing Implementation Team Action Plan and the ASLB Initial Decision referenced above.
+Discuss any questions with a Chief Examiner recommended by the branch chief.

 DOCUMENTATION: OL Examiner Signature and Certification Card Item ISA-OLE-12